 Your Company is a registered NBFC with RBI since 22nd May, 2009.
 The mainstay of your Company's operations continued to be investments in various companies, under which steady dividend income flows into the Company coupled with sustained appreciation in capital.
-During the year under review, your Company has earned income in the form of dividends, rent, interest on ICD lending activities and profit on sale of investments.
+During the year under review, your Company has earned income in the form of dividends, interest, and profit on sale of investments.